ikepgh/AmiTwitter/trunk/README.txt

     * Downloads Public Timeline (Random Tweets just for fun...)
     * Displays the most recent Tweets that you have sent
     * Displays the most recent Tweet by all friends & followers (User ID)
-    * Follow/Unfollow users; Block/Unblock users
+    * Follow/Unfollow, Block/Unblock specified users
+    * Receive/Stop receiving SMS messages from users
+    * Update your profile; view Favorites and users currently Blocking
     * MorphOS, OS 3.x compatible